 Here, you’ll find condos and a range of boutique, luxury and resort hotels.
-My family enjoys oceanfront resort hotels, and some of our favorites include Outrigger Waikiki, Turtle Bay Resort, Hawaiian Hilton Village, and Ko’Olina Resort.
+My family enjoys beachfront resorts and hotels.
+Some of our favorites include Outrigger Waikiki, Turtle Bay Resort, Hawaiian Hilton Village, Disney Aulani and Ko’Olina Resort.

-On the Big Island, the Sheraton and King Kamehameha’s Kona Beach Hotel have good locations in Kona.
-On the island’s Hilo side we stay at the Hilo Hawaiian Hotel.
+On the Big Island, we like to stay at the family-friendly Fairmont Orchid on the Kohala Coast.
+It’s a beautiful beachfront property with a bay for swimming, snorkeling and stand up paddling.
+In addition, the Sheraton and King Kamehameha’s Kona Beach Hotel have scenic locations in Kona.
+On the island’s Hilo side, we stay at the Hilo Hawaiian Hotel.

 In Kauai, we like the Outrigger Kiahuna and the Marriott Resort & Beach Club.
 The Grand Hyatt Kauai Resort & Spa is another favorite.